Topological modular forms with level structure: decompositions and duality: Splittings for topological modular forms with level structure

 Thus, we get a compatible system of morphisms $(f_n)_{n\in\N_0}$.
 All of these are isomorphisms by the Nakayama lemma.
 Thus, $(f_n)_{n\in\N_0}$ defines an isomorphism of adic systems and thus one of completions by \cite{Con}. \end{proof}

-\begin{proof}[Proof of theorem:] We first want to argue that $\FF$ is the restriction of a vector bundle on $\MM(\Gamma)$.
+\begin{proof}[Proof of Theorem \ref{thm:decuncompact}] Let $\FF$ be a vector bundle on $\MM(\Gamma)$.
+We will show first that $\FF$ is the restriction of a vector bundle on $\MMb(\Gamma)$.
 Indeed, by Lemma 3.2 from \cite{Mei13}, there is a reflexive sheaf $\FF'$ on $\MMb(\Gamma)$ restricting to $\FF$.
 Choose a surjective \'etale map $U \to \MMb(\Gamma)$ from a scheme $U$.
 By Proposition 2.4 from \cite{MeiDecMod}, the scheme $U$ is smooth of relative dimension $1$ over $\Z_{(l)}$ and thus a regular scheme of dimension $2$.
 By \cite[Cor 1.4]{Har80}, the pullback of $\FF'$ to $U$ is a vector bundle and thus $\FF'$ itself as well.

 By Proposition \ref{prop:split}, it follows that $g_*\FF$ and a vector bundle $\GG$ of the form

 are isomorphic after base change to $\F_l$.
 Set $\FF_0 = \FF|_{\MM(\Gamma)_{\F_l}}$ and $\GG_0 = \GG|_{\MM_{ell, \F_l}}$.
 By the last proposition, it remains to show that